Sicily – Jewel box of the Mediterranean

 This evening we’ll head to Mondello for dinner on the beach.
 This is a favourite spot for the local Palermitani, we’ll eat at the stunning ‘Alle Terrazze’ Ristorante over-looking the Golfo di Mondello. www.alleterrazze.it Seafood is the speciality, but there’s every type of dish to choose from this evening.
 O/N L’Hotellerie, Palermo

 Today is the end of the trip – there will a private vehicle transfer service to Palermo Airport for guests flying out of Palermo.
-Optional add-ons are available if required.
+If you’d like to spend a few additional nights in Palermo just let us know – we’ll happily arrange it for you.
 Buon Viaggio!
 We hope to see you in Sicily again soon.

-- This is a small group experience – we anticipate a group size of 8-10 guests maximum.
+- This is a small group tour – group size of 8-10 guests.

 - Luxury Mercedes Minivans will be our transportation method